CSCfi/csc-user-guide/docs/cloud/dbaas/postgresql.md

 select * from pg_user;
 ```

-This is also visible from the web interface or the openstack CLI.
-Note that the PostgreSQL user is an services user that is the user that the DBaaS uses to communicate with your database.
+This is also visible from the web interface or the OpenStack CLI.
+Note that the PostgreSQL user is a service user, i.e. the user that the DBaaS uses to communicate with your database.

 ### Extended display

-This will show each column of the record on its own rows.
+This will show each column of the record on its own row.
 This is especially useful when you want to inspect a single record.

 ```sql
 SELECT * FROM table1 LIMIT 1 \gx